bereket-tadesse/Zygo-OP-automation/README.md

 - And the directory path for saving the captured files.

-Check requirements.txt for required packages.
+> required packages in requirements.txt.

 >> Project file hierarchy <<